mamolli/gomore-routes/README.md

 So we expect to get 2 items `COMMAND` `[ARGS]` out of input expression.
 This way we have one function for routing between commands implementations.

 Initial `COMMAND` list:
-* C - for creating (trip) relation between 2 cities
+* C - for creating (route) relation between 2 cities
-* R - for creating (return trip) reversed relation by inverting last creation _R should recreate a command to be reprocessed_
+* R - for creating (return route) reversed relation by inverting last creation _R should recreate a command to be reprocessed_
 * S - for searching relations
 * Q - for quiting (see [#extending-task])